arroygit/website_trial/_pages/openings.md

 ### Applications for Postdoc positions
 We welcome applications from candidates with a background in physics, and electrical engineering.

-Desirable qualifications include: Clean room experience/device fabrication, theory and experimental research in quantum optics, atomic physics, integrated photonics, micro-electro-mechanical systems.
+Desirable qualifications include: Device fabrication experience, theory and experimental research in quantum optics, atomic physics, integrated photonics, micro-electro-mechanical systems.

 Here is the list of a few funding opportunities: